stackitcloud/terraform-provider-stackit/docs/resources/loadbalancer_observability_credential.md

 page_title: "stackit_loadbalancer_observability_credential Resource - stackit"
 subcategory: ""
 description: |-
   Load balancer observability credential resource schema.
-Must have a region specified in the provider configuration.
+Uses the default_region specified in the provider configuration as a fallback in case no region is defined on resource level.
 These contain the username and password for the observability service (e.g. Argus) where the load balancer logs/metrics will be pushed into
 ---

 # stackit_loadbalancer_observability_credential (Resource)

 Load balancer observability credential resource schema.
-Must have a `region` specified in the provider configuration.
+Uses the `default_region` specified in the provider configuration as a fallback in case no `region` is defined on resource level.
 These contain the username and password for the observability service (e.g. Argus) where the load balancer logs/metrics will be pushed into

 ## Example Usage